linux-china/dotenvx-rs/README.md

 With this signature, you can ensure that the `.env` file is not tampered, and other people/tools can trust the `.env` file content and use it safely.

+### Why introduce `dotenvx --seal` and `dotenvx --unseal`?

+dotenvx CLI uses private keys to sign/decrypt the `.env` files, and these private keys are very important and should not be leaked to the public.

+dotenvx CLI read the private keys from the `$HOME/.env.keys` file or `DOTENV_PRIVATE_KEY`,  `DOTENV_PRIVATE_KEY_XXX` environment variables, and these private keys are still as plain text, which is not secure enough.

+With `dotenvx --seal` and `dotenvx --unseal`, you can encrypt the `$HOME/.env.keys` file with AES256 and a password, and other people/tools can use the encrypted `.env.keys.aes` file without knowing the password.

+**Attention**: You should remember the password, and it will be used by `dotenvx --unseal` to decrypt the `$HOME/.env.keys.aes` file.

 ### How to check key's difference between .env files?

 You can use the `dotenvx diff key1,key2` command to display the difference values from .env files,